How-to guides

 To change the server type, follow the steps below.

-- If you modify the server type, a server reboot is required.
-Please separately verify any SW license changes or SW settings and implementations due to server specification changes.
+- If you modify the server type, a server restart is required.
+Please separately verify any SW license changes or SW settings and reflections due to server specification changes.

 - Click the Edit icon of the server type you want to change at the bottom of the detailed information.
-The Edit Server Type popup window will open.
+Server Type Edit popup window opens.

 Add Storage